“New Zealand's next $1 billion primary industry ”

 In 1969 a group of fishermen towed the first mussel barge into the Marlborough Sounds and anchored it in the Kenepuru.
 In the past 40-odd years since, the New Zealand aquaculture industry has evolved from a group of innovative pioneers to a professional, specialised and premium food production sector focused on environmental sustainability, food safety and value-added marketing.

-In 2011 the industry employed over 3000 Kiwis and generated over $400 million of revenue.
+In 2015 the industry employed over 3000 Kiwis and generated around $500 million of revenue.
 Moving forward, the sector offers tremendous sustainable growth potential for New Zealand to create more regional jobs, support associated industries and inject much needed export earnings into local communities and the economy

 Aquaculture is already the world’s fastest growing primary industry and demand for aquaculture products is expected to strengthen significantly as the world’s population grows and wild-catch levels remain relatively static.
 United Nations Food and Agricultural Organisation figures show aquaculture produces about 47% of seafood consumed globally by humans with production levels growing at a rate of approximately 6.3% annually for the past decade.
 Estimates suggest aquaculture will soon produce more seafood than wild fisheries.